ExpediaGroup/apiary-extensions/apiary-metastore-events/README.md

 ## Kafka Configuration

-To configure the listener or receiver, Hadoop configuration can be used.

-To configure using hadoop, use the configuration below and prefix all parameters with `com.expediagroup.apiary.extensions.events.metastore.kafka.messaging.`.
+To configure the listener, use the configuration below and prefix all parameters with `com.expediagroup.apiary.extensions.events.metastore.kafka.messaging.`.

 ### Kafka Metastore Listener